FSimm21/frank-cloud-networking-portfolio/README.md

 # Frank Cloud Networking Portfolio

 ## About This Repository
-This repository documents my journey from **Network Administrator** to **Cloud Network Engineer**, combining hands-on labs, network automation, cloud infrastructure design, and network security practices.
+This repository documents my journey from **Network Administrator** to the **Cloud**, combining hands-on labs, network automation, cloud infrastructure design, and network security practices.
 It serves as both a **learning archive** and a **professional portfolio** to demonstrate my technical skills, automation projects, and real-world scenarios.

 ---